pokt-network/pocket-ios-sdk/README.md

 ## Functionality

 The `PocketPlugin` is a protocol that every Plugin needs to conform to.
-Please look over the Pocket Ethereum Plugin as an example for implementing for another blockchain.
+Please look over the Pocket Ethereum Plugin as an example for implementing on another blockchain.

 ### Create a wallet